Quick Start

 ### Rule Files

-- **sink_rules**: Dangerous function rules (such as `Runtime.exec`)
+- **sink_rules**: Dangerous function rules (e.g., `Runtime.exec`)

-- **sanitizer_rules**: Sanitization functions (such as `StringEscapeUtils.escapeHtml`)
+- **sanitizer_rules**: Sanitization function rules (e.g., `StringEscapeUtils.escapeHtml`)

 ### Custom Rules